|

 - Inherited IRAs-Eligible Beneficiaries, Designated Beneficiaries and Non Designated Beneficiaries and Trusts

-Still sorting out your inherited IRAs since the SECURE ACT 1.0 and the resulting regulations?
-It's no wonder with the rules for all the beneficiary types and the 10 year payout.
+Are you still sorting out your inherited IRAs since the SECURE ACT 1.0 and the resulting regulations?
+It's no wonder, with the rules for all the beneficiary types and the 10-year payout.
 It's a maze that we will try to sort out with checklists and flowcharts.

 - Mobile Deposits and Endorsements-Who takes the loss?